 - 1.)
-The Problem: In your introduction, state the problem clearly. - a.)
+Hypothesis: In your introduction, state your thesis clearly. - a.)
 If necessary, you should give your definition of any key terms that require a specific usage (e.g., "revolution.") - b.)
 In stating your problem, refer to the literature in the syllabus. - c.)
-A standard and often effective device is to identify two differing schools of thought about a single problem. - d.)
-Make sure you are examining the main point, not a minor side issue. - 2.)
-The Evidence: In the middle part of your essay, you must present evidence-in some logical order-to deal with the problem posed at the beginning of your essay.
-Be specific-give the reader a brief narrative of an event or provide some statistical or anecdotal evidence. - 3.)
+A standard and often effective device is to identify two differing schools of thought about a single problem and offer resolution. - d.)
+Make sure you are examining the main point, not a secondary or side issue. - 2.)
+The Evidence: In the middle part of your essay, you must present evidence-through an analytical intertwining of events and factors-to deal with the problem posed at the beginning of your essay.
+Be specific.
+Give the reader a brief narrative of an event grounded in some statistical or anecdotal evidence. - 3.)
 The Conclusion: In the final page or two of your essay, reflect on the problem as stated in the introduction in light of the evidence you presented in the middle part of the essay.
 Stretch the data you present for clarity, but do not exaggerate or over-extend the usefulness of your data. - c.)
-Level of Argument: It is difficult to spell out in precise terms what I mean by "level of argument." - 1.)
-Drawing upon reading and lectures, try to frame an argument that seems to address the question in the most direct and significant manner possible, drawing the most convincing possible evidence to support the case your are making. - 2.)
-How do you define an appropriate question and level of analysis?
-You can sensitize yourself to the question by reading several sources with diverse viewpoints and approaches. - d.)
-Nature of History Questions: In courses such as this one, history involves the study of change in large-scale human communities, societies and nations, over time.
-Most history essays ask you to understand or explain two aspects of change-events and their causes, or, simply, what happened and why it happened.
-Thus, most history questions ask you to explain elements of the following: - 1.)
-In a limited period of time, explain the factors underlying a given event.
-Why did that event happen? - 2.)
-Explain the impact that an event, such as a war or revolution, had upon a human community within a period succeeding the actual event. - 3.)
-Over a longer period of time, explain how and why complex communities changed in a given way.
+Level of Argument: Some students produce papers that fill all the demands of the format but do not produce an argument that fully engages the problem. - 1.)
+Drawing upon reading and lectures, try to frame an argument that seems to address the question in the most direct and significant manner possible, drawing the most convincing evidence to support the case your are making. - 2.)
+By reading several sources with diverse viewpoints and reflecting on the authors' approaches, you can define an appropriate question and level of analysis. - d.)
+Nature of History Questions: Whether in books or courses such as this one, History usually explores the study of change in human communities, societies or nations over time.
+In general, History essays ask you to explain two key aspects of such change: causality, that is the underlying reasons for long-term change; or significance, that is the import or impact of an event upon a society over the longer term.
+Thus, most History questions, in both essays and exams, ask you to:

+- 1.) analyze the forces or factors that explain how or why a human community changed in a particular way during a specific time period, or; - 2.) explain the significance or lasting impact that an event, such as a war or revolution, had upon a society in the years following that event.